All Episodes

 And from the San Francisco Chronicle, September 11, 2009, Edwin Ramos will not face the death penalty.

-Edwin Ramos, charged with the shooting deaths of a father and his two sons last year, which would have been 2008, shows in court, the San Francisco Hall of Justice, where he was announced that the DA, same person, Kamala Harris, will seek a penalty of life in prison without parole on Thursday, September 10, 2009, San Francisco.
+Edwin Ramos, charged with the shooting deaths of a father and his two sons last year, which would have been 2008, shows in court, San Francisco Hall of Justice, where he was announced that the DA, same person, Kamala Harris, will seek a penalty of life in prison without parole on Thursday, September 10, 2009, San Francisco.

-So the point is that it's frequent.
+So the point is that it's frequent in sanctuary cities.

 I mentioned that there are 33 cities in this country, 33 states which have sanctuary cities, over 200 sanctuary cities.